microsoft/TypeScript-Handbook/pages/Modules.md

 # `export =` and `import = require()`

-Both CommonJS and AMD generally have the concept of an `exports` object which contains all exports from a module.
+Both CommonJS and AMD have an `exports` object which contains all exports from a module.

 They also support replacing the `exports` object with a custom single object.
 Default exports are meant to act as a replacement for this behavior; however, the two are incompatible.
-TypeScript supports `export =` to module the traditional CommonJS and AMD workflow.
+TypeScript supports `export =` to model the traditional CommonJS and AMD workflow.

 The `export =` syntax specifies a single object that is exported from the module.
 This can be a class, interface, namespace, function, or enum.

-When importing a module using `export =`, TypeScript-specific `import let = require("module")` must be used to import the module.
+When importing a module using `export =`, TypeScript-specific syntax `import name = require("module")` must be used to import the module.

 ##### ZipCodeValidator.ts